The why of homeschool

 Is homeschooling legal?

-The National Homeschool Association has noted that “homeschooling is legally permitted in all fifty states, but laws and regulations are much more favorable in some states than others.”
+The National Homeschool Association has noted that “homeschooling is legally permitted in all fifty states, but laws and regulations are much more favourable in some states than others.”
 For example, Oklahoma is considered friendly toward homeschooling in that parents are not required to initiate contact with state authorities to begin teaching their children at home.
 The Commonwealth of Massachusetts, however, is heavily regulated (approval of curriculum, submission of students’ work, etcetera).
 Seasoned veterans encourage homeschooling parents to become familiar with their state’s laws before creating a homeschool.

-The favorable legal climate does not mean that skirmishes don’t occur.
+The favourable legal climate does not mean that skirmishes don’t occur.
 Dean Tong, author of Elusive Innocence: Survival Guide for the Falsely Accused (2002), says that a smattering of homeschoolers have had to fight false charges of child abuse.

 “Based on the phone consultations I’ve had with (these) homeschoolers, most have been charged in Juvenile–Dependency court with neglect, failure to protect, emotional and psychological abuse, and failure to thrive,” reports Tong.
 Relative to homeschoolers, he says that these unfounded charges are usually made by nosy neighbours who believe children should receive a more formal classroom education.